70 Pine Street: Residential and hotel conversion

-Critical reception
+Impact

-The completed building attracted attention from figures such as the photographer Weegee, who in 1946 took many photographs of the building's tenants and services.
+The completed building received an award from the Downtown League in 1932, recognizing it as the best structure completed in the Financial District in the preceding twelve months.
+It attracted attention from figures such as the photographer Weegee, who, in 1946, took many photographs of the building's tenants and services.
 According to author Daniel Abramson, Weegee "was fascinated by this city within a city, its swift transportation, its towering height and subterranean depth, its busy thousands of tenants and visitors, and the unobtrusive, night-and-day efficiency of its service staff".
 The skyscraper was featured in pictures of Lower Manhattan, such as A New York Canyon, a 1932 image by W. K. Oltar-Jevsky.
 Other photographs, depicting seaplanes and blimps flying over 70 Pine Street, reinforced the building's association with the Jazz Age.

 In 1981, architectural critic Paul Goldberger described 70 Pine Street, 1 Wall Street, and several buildings on nearby John Street as "an echo of the jazz age life".
-Goldberger wrote of the building's spire in 1983: "The lighting is simple and elegant.
+Goldberger wrote of the building's spire in 1983: "[T]he lighting is simple and elegant.
 A lovely translucent glass crown forms the top of the Art Deco setback spire, and at night it glows softly in the midst of the somber financial district."
-When 70 Pine Street became a New York City landmark in 2011, The New York Times wrote: "With its tiered glass lantern and stainless steel spire, it is an icon of the Lower Manhattan skyline."
+Another New York Times critic, James Vescovi, wrote in 2005 that the lobby was "a paradigm of Art Deco style: sunburst ceilings, filigreed radiator grilles, marble floors in black and earth tones, and elevator doors emblazoned with zigzags and Aztec-like figures."
+The New York City Landmarks Preservation Commission (LPC) considered designating 70 Pine Street's exterior and its first-floor interior as city landmarks in March 2011, and the building was designated as such on June 21, 2011.
+When 70 Pine Street became a New York City landmark, The New York Times wrote: "With its tiered glass lantern and stainless steel spire, it is an icon of the Lower Manhattan skyline."

-Incidents

-In 1976, two thousand tenants were evacuated after a fire broke out on the eighth floor, causing several minor injuries.
-In November 2016, Justin Casquejo, a thrill-seeking teenage free solo climber and stunt performer, hung from 70 Pine Street.
-He was charged with misdemeanor base jumping and trespassing for climbing on the tower.